Join

 • Defined revision rounds

-• Final files in multiple formats (SVG, PNG, vector source)
+• Final files in multiple formats, such as SVG, PNG, PDF, and vector source files

 • Basic brand usage guidance